 Compliance with the following standards is required for BOCES aid approval:

-• This service may also grant aid for the cost of students’ admission tickets for field trips to attend visual arts exhibitions, dance/music/dramatic performances.
-This includes both local and non-local activities/venues such as a Broadway show, a Bardavon performance, the Hudson Valley Philharmonic, etc.
+- This service may also grant aid for the cost of students’ admission tickets for field trips to attend visual arts exhibitions, dance/music/dramatic performances.
+This includes local and non-local activities/venues such as a Broadway show, all museums, Bardavon performances, the Hudson Valley Philharmonic, etc.

 Following is a scale recommended by Edward S. Marschilok, associate in music education at the NYSED Office of Curriculum and Instruction in 1998-99, to determine if an arts program has educational value:

-It should be a goal of all district arts coordinators to assure that every student, over the course of their school careers, enjoys the benefit of exposure to at least one or more arts residencies.
-Hopefully,exposure to an arts workshop or event for every student each year is also not unreasonable and highly desirable.
+It should be a goal of all district arts coordinators to ensure that every student, over the course of their school careers, enjoys the benefit of exposure to at least one or more arts residency.
+Exposure to an arts workshop or event for every student each year is highly desirable.

 II: AIE Ticket Purchase Guidelines for Artistic/Cultural Events and Field Trips

-The New York State Education Department allows aid on tickets to events which school districts purchase for their students, teachers and chaperones if those tickets are contracted through BOCES.
+The New York State Education Department allows aid on ticket purchases for students/teachers/ chaperones (number determined as per district/vendor requirements).
+As always, BOCES must be the agent of payment in order for the district to receive aid.
 Admission fees [not other related costs such as transportation, lunch, etc.] to concerts, theatre, ballet, dance and museums are eligible for this aid.
-Events must support the New York State Learning Standards for the Arts (link is external).
+Events must support the New York State Learning Standards for the Arts.

-When a request for tickets or admissions is received by BOCES, the district will be billed for the total amount unless the vendor has agreed to defer payment until after the event.
+When a request for tickets or admissions is received by BOCES, the district will be billed for the total amount (or with dollars in the district AIE debit account maintained for that purpose) unless the vendor has agreed to defer payment until after the event.
+(In this case, a copy of the PO is sent to guarantee payment with the Claim Form submitted for final payment after the contract conclusion.

 PURCHASING TICKETS:

-1. A teacher, principal, superintendent, or arts coordinator makes all arrangements for dates, times, and number of tickets, directly with the vendor/organization (theatre, museum, etc.).
-Ask box office to fax an invoice to you listing BOCES as the agent responsible for payment.
-Obtain from box office its Federal ID number, which must be included on the contract.
-Again, this program funds only admission costs and not transportation or other related costs.
+- A teacher, principal, superintendent, or arts coordinator makes all arrangements for dates, times, and number of tickets, directly with the vendor/organization (theatre, museum, etc.).
+They will also ask the box office to send an invoice listing BOCES as the agent responsible for payment and obtain a W9.
+Again, these include only admission costs and not transportation or other related costs.
+They may include service fees.
 The school representative needs to arrange with the vendor to have the tickets reserved at their location, picked up, or sent directly to the school for an additional fee.
 This fee can be included in the request to BOCES.

-• Dutchess BOCES cannot reimburse individuals, organizations or schools for tickets, which have already been purchased.
+- Dutchess BOCES cannot reimburse individuals/organizations/schools for tickets that have already been purchased.
 To guarantee state aid reimbursement, DC BOCES must pay the box office directly for tickets.

 III.
 [NYSSMA] New York State School Music Association